worldbank/repkit/src/mdhlp/reproot.md

 # Examples

 Below are examples of how to use the `reproot` command in a do-file.
-For details on setting up the required `.yaml` files, refer to this [article](https://worldbank.github.io/repkit/articles/reproot-files.html).
+To set up the required `.yaml` files, use the utility command `reproot_setup`.

 ## Example 1